blacksky3/linux-lqx/README.md

 # linux-lqx

-Liquorix kernel build for Archlinux with Piotr Górski AMD64 patches and XanMod AMD P-State and CPU Power patches.
+Liquorix kernel build for Archlinux with AMD64, AMD P-State and CPU Power patches.

 # Version